August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Polish Army Day

 Bank/public holiday in Poland.
 Polish Army Day marks the 1920 breakthrough battle called Cud nad Wisłą (the Miracle on the Vistula River) between the Poles under Marshal Piłsudski and the Bolsheviks.
-The main celebrations are at Pilsudski Square (Plac Piłsudskiego), including parades and the president’s speech.
+The main celebrations in Warsaw are at Pilsudski Square (Plac Piłsudskiego), including parades and the president’s speech.
 August 15 also marks the Assumption of Mary celebrations in Poland, which focus on the Sanctuary of Jasna Góra in Częstochowa – on August 15, a pilgrimage (pielgrzymka) destination for many people walking hundreds of kilometers for days from all over Poland.
 Stores, malls, and shopping centers are closed, and only some smaller local convenience stores can be open (e.g., Żabka).
 You can do essential shopping at gas stations (24h).

-A shopping Sunday in Poland in August 2025
+A shopping Sunday in Poland in August 2026

-In August 2025, there is one shopping Sunday in Poland: August 31.
-The next shopping Sunday will be on December 7, 2025.
+In August 2026, there is one shopping Sunday in Poland: August 30.
+The next shopping Sunday will be on December 6.
 Click here to read our post about shopping Sundays in Poland.
 Read our post with the list of online stores in Poland delivering groceries to your home.

 Summer camps & summer programs in Warsaw